 - In a small bowl, combine the cornstarch and water until mixed.
 Set aside.

-- In a small saucepan, combine the remaining ingredients and bring to a boil.
+- In a small saucepan, combine the remaining sauce ingredients over medium heat.
+Slow stir in your cornstarch slurry and bring to a gentle boil.
 Let the sauce boil for 1 minute before removing from the heat.
 Let cool to thicken for about 10 minutes while you make the chicken and vegetables.

 - In a large sauté pan, heat olive oil or vegetable oil over medium-high heat.
 Add chicken and cook until cooked through, about 5-7 minutes.
 (You may want to do two batches because you don't want to crowd the pan or else your chicken won't crisp up)